Chinatowns in the United States: Providence

 Providence, Rhode Island was once home to at least two Chinatowns, with the first on Burrill Street in the 1890s until 1901 and then around Empire Street in the late 1890s in the southern section of the city.
 According to another source, the Burrill Street Chinatown was burned to the ground in 1901 by a "mysterious fire" caused by a kerosene stove.

 The Empire Street Chinatown was considered one of the "last of the old Chinatowns" in a grouping that included Boston, Philadelphia and Baltimore.
 The extension of Empire Street, proposed in 1914 (according to the Providence Sunday Journal) and completed around 1951 doomed the Chinatown, and all of the buildings were demolished, including the former headquarters of local Chinese societies.
 The enclave was once located next to the Empire Theatre and the Central Baptist Church.

 Brown University in Providence is home to many Chinese and Chinese-American students.
 6% of students are Chinese international students and the student body is overall 19% Asian American, which may or may not include Chinese foreign students and residents.

 South Dakota

 Deadwood

 A Chinatown once existed in Deadwood, South Dakota around the mid-1880s.
 The Chinese community consisted mainly of gold mine workers who were often classified as "rugged".
+Following the collapse of the silver mining industry during the Panic of 1893, many of the Chinese workers, who were primarily male and did not establish families, left the area in search of better opportunity, dissolving the ethnic enclave.